20 Feb 2018

 Stamps are a staple for scrapbook makers and crafty planners, and I love using them as a finishing touch!
 I run a paper line called Everyday Explorers Co. and clear stamps are a customer favorite, simply because they’re easy to use and are fun little graphics to add on to projects.
-I love to travel, so most of the stamps are travel themed and perfect additions to travel journals.
+I love to travel, so most of the stamps are travel themed and perfect additions to travel books.
 The clear polymer stamps stick onto clear blocks, so you can finally see where you’re stamping (perfect for a nitpicky designer like me).
 This came in handy as I figured out how to balance my journaling and graphic elements.

 5. Get creative with your book’s dust jacket!

 In the spirit of adding even more dimension to this project, I decided to do something fun with the dust jacket that comes with my Blurb book.
 Inspired by airline luggage tags that mark where the bags are from and where they eventually have to go, I designed my dust jacket to just have a tag with my book title and city stops clearly marked on it.
 When my book arrived, I trimmed down the jacket to create a fun luggage tag bellyband!